Historic Bridges of Michigan and Elsewhere - www.historicbridges.org Home: Historic Bridges of Michigan and Elsewhere

 About Turning the Tide - A Campaign For Change: A Future For Historic Bridges

 Could historic bridges across the United States could be saved with a couple paragraphs of text?
 If the government could be convinced to add and change a couple paragraphs in a piece of legislation called "Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users" this would make a huge difference for the futures of historic bridges across the country.
+The change occurs in a legislative action that is called a Surface Transportation Reauthorization.
 The historic bridge community has been silent long enough.
 Many people in our nation enjoy historic bridges, either casually or as a real hobby, and are unhappy at the frequent demolition of historic bridges.
+Many more are unhappy at how our nation's bridges are not properly maintained, resulting in decreased safety and money wasted on costly and inconvenient bridge replacement projects.

-The government has openly declared that it will not increase and expand historic bridge preservation funding until it is aware of a public interest.
+The government has declared that it will not increase and expand historic bridge preservation funding until it is aware of a public interest.
 This is where your help is needed.
-Our government needs to know this is an important issue to the people, not just to the webmaster of a historic bridge website.
-Even if you are not extremely interested with historic bridges, but just like seeing the quaint, old bridge on your drive to work, I encourage you to help by contacting the involved government officials and legislators who have the power to implement these changes that will bring a future to historic bridges.
+Our government needs to know this is an important issue to the people.
+Even if you are not extremely interested with historic bridges, but just like seeing the quaint, old bridge on your drive to work, please help by contacting the involved government officials and legislators who have the power to implement these changes that will bring a future to historic bridges.

 Historic Bridge PhotoHistoric Bridge PhotoHistoric Bridge PhotoHistoric Bridge PhotoHistoric Bridge PhotoHistoric Bridge Photo